 You can view copies of our three LEP's and their associated maps by following the links below.

-Council plans to transition the current three LEPs into a single MidCoast LEP - see our Zoning In page for more information on this major project.
+Council plans to transition the current three LEPs into a single MidCoast LEP - see our Know Your Urban Zone and Know Your Rural Zone pages for more information.

 DCP - Development Control Plan